wrynearson/wrynearson.github.io/src/pages/weather-anomaly.md

 2. Are warned about it by their meteo service, which is based on thresholds and not the degree of abnormality;
 3. Experience it, potentially without adequate warning.

+This project exposes the *degree* of abnormality of upcoming weather globally, starting with temperature.